 Listing 19-5: An attempted implementation of split_at_mut using only safe Rust

-This function first gets the total length of the slice, then asserts that the index given as a parameter is within the slice by checking that it’s less than or equal to the length.
-The assertion means that if we pass an index that’s greater than the index to split the slice at, the function will panic before it attempts to use that index.
+This function first gets the total length of the slice, then it asserts that the index given as a parameter is within the slice by checking that it’s less than or equal to the length.
+The assertion means that if we pass an index that is greater than the index to split the slice at, the function will panic before it attempts to use that index.

-Then we return two mutable slices in a tuple: one from the start of the original slice to the mid index, and another from mid to the end of the slice.
+Then we return two mutable slices in a tuple: one from the start of the original slice to the mid index and another from mid to the end of the slice.

-If we try to compile this, we’ll get an error:
+When we try to compile the code in Listing 19-5, we’ll get an error:

 error[E0499]: cannot borrow `*slice` as mutable more than once at a time